BW-Kickstarter-Success-Oct2019/DS/README.md

 # Model API
-The model API takes a JSON POST string and serves a prediction.
+The model API takes a JSON POST string and serves a prediction of probabilty of success.

 The expected JSON POST format is:
 `{'name': string, 'blurb': string, 'goal': float, 'country': string(2), 'duration': float, 'category': string,}`